GSA/digitalgov.gov/content/resources/bilingual-glossaries-dictionaries-style-guides.md

 - The [English-Spanish Glossary of Student Financial Aid and Postsecondary Education](https://www.nasfaa.org/uploads/documents/ektron/88fdd293-2f4e-4c63-996e-f4bb95192879/0787ae7a3bcd4d0e98888ea6e82a69344.pdf) (513 kb, PDF, 44 pages) is led by TG and the U.S. Department of Education in partnership with many other organizations.
 - The Los Angeles Unified School District (LAUSD) has a [resource center for K-12 education-related terminology and other language resources](https://achieve.lausd.net/Page/11870).
 - This glossary of Special Education terminology, [Glossary of Spanish Translations of Common IDEA Terms](https://www.parentcenterhub.org/osep-english-to-spanish-translation-glossary/), was commissioned by the Department of Education, Office of Special Education Programs (OSEP).
-In this 3rd ediiton, new terms that were not included in the first two editions were added to reflect the common use of digital terminology.
+In this 3rd edition, new terms that were not included in the first two editions were added to reflect the common use of digital terminology.

 ## Dictionaries